Your questions answered

 Unfortunately we do not, payment is required at the time of service.

 Do you provide emergency care?

-Yes, 24 hour emergency service is included and we have three veterinary surgeons so we can reach you whenever you need us.
+Yes, 24 hour emergency service is included and we have four veterinary surgeons so we can reach you whenever you need us.

 Can you really operate on my animal in your mobile surgery?